Skip to content

 The Supermind Convergence

-The Supermind realm is where all other realms converge through the Genius process:
+The Supermind realm is where all your other realms converge through the Genius process:

 • Lifestyle (Personal Success): Apply CDAR to health, wealth, and peace simultaneously — the integration creates compounding returns